MHz1985/Certificates/README.md

     9. Getting Started with Data Warehousing and BI Analytics [94%]
     10. Introduction to NoSQL Databases [94%]
     11. Introduction to Big Data with Spark and Hadoop [94.3%]
+    12. Data Engineering and Machine Learning using Spark [100%]
 1. Data Visualization and Communication with Tableau [85.98%]

 *Some Courses are appeared in more than one learning path.*